Last Updated: Thursday, July 20, 2017

 - Follow-up assessments 1 time a year for a total time commitment of 4 years.

-We are looking for a large number of boys and girls who will be enrolled at ages 10 and 12 and followed annually over 4 years.
-We are also inviting female siblings of children with autism who are 10-12 years.
-Participants include children with a confirmed or suspected diagnosis of ASD (free evaluation provided) and children who are typically developing.
-Participants must have an intelligence in the average range (IQ>70).
+We are looking for a large number of boys and girls who will be enrolled at ages 10, 11, 12, and 13 and followed annually over 4 years.
+We are also inviting female siblings of children with autism who are 10-13 years old.

 $20 and a letter with test results per completed visit